Should You Play Video Blackjack or Live Blackjack?

 To make it easier to compare, let’s assume you are playing blackjack with two other players most of the time.
 At such a table, you’ll see approximately 105 hands an hour.

-When you calculate your expected loss per an hour, multiply your average hand per hand by the number.
+When you calculate your expected loss per hour, multiply your average bet per hand by the number.
 Then, multiply this by the house edge.

-You can still lose less per hour playing live blackjack even though you are betting 5x as much.
+You can still lose less per hour playing live blackjack even though you are betting 5 times as much.

 These numbers assume that you have a perfect basic strategy.
 You can find out more about this strategy elsewhere on the site, or you can buy one of these little laminated cards from the casino gift shop.